romir17/Team-2020/README.md

 # Team-2020

 IEEE Computational Intelligence Student Branch Chapter (SBC62361B) was founded at GHRCE on 1st January 2020.
 After rigorous interviews and elections conducted by the founding committee, a team was formed.
 Following is the list.
+This team will disolve on 31st Dec 2020.

 | Position | Name | Start Date | End Date |
 |----------|------|------------|-----------|